the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 out of the category with 2 objects and only identity morphisms.
 Equalisers are defined over a diagram that consists of a pair of parallel morphisms; such diagrams are given by functors out of the aforementioned parallel arrows category.
-Pullbacks defined over a diagram of the shape,
+Pullbacks are defined over a diagram of the shape,
 $\bullet \to \bullet \leftarrow \bullet$; again, these diagrams are given by functors out of the category with that exact shape.
 Terminal objects may seem to break this trend, but we can think of them as